Three years full-time, starts in September

 To ensure you learn how to deliver safe, effective care, you work alongside paramedic educators during your practice placements, which make up 50 percent of your studies.

 We regularly support mentors and students whilst in practice with face-to-face meetings and the additional option of Skype tutorials in between.

 You have plenty of opportunities to hone interpersonal skills too by practicing in public places or at events – carrying out blood pressure checks and teaching CPR for example.

-When you complete the degree, you can register as a paramedic with the Health and Care Professions Council (HCPC), qualifying you to practice professionally.
+When you complete the degree, you are eligible to apply for registration as a paramedic with the Health and Care Professions Council (HCPC), qualifying you to practice professionally.

 Visit the Paramedic Science modules page for detailed information of the content of each module.